Types of Copywriting Specialties Companies

 - Sales emails

-If you’re a results-driven person who enjoys crafting arguments and developing sales messages and ideas, you would likely enjoy direct-response copywriting.
+If you’re a results-driven person who enjoys crafting arguments and developing sales messages and ideas, you’ll likely enjoy direct-response copywriting.

 B2C companies sell directly to consumers.
-Examples would be most of the companies you deal with on a regular basis, including supermarkets and most other brick-and-mortar stores, as well as many online businesses, such as Amazon, Zappos, or Dell.
+Examples include companies that sell products and services directly to consumers, including supermarkets and most other brick-and-mortar stores, as well as many online ecommerce businesses, such as Amazon, Chewy, or LL Bean.

 The B2C industry uses a full range of copywritten materials, including direct response and content marketing, both in print and online.

 For example, imagine you want to buy a new water filter.
-You’d likely start with an online search for water filters and read some reviews like this one:
+You’d likely start with an online search for water filters and read some reviews on a review site like this one:

-Your search page may also prompt you with ads you can click on for more information:
+Your search page may also prompt you with ads or featured products shown with reviews.
+You can click on any of these for more information:

-But you can see how this process has involved a lot of copy.
-Any reviews, product descriptions, or other informational sources you read were all part of content marketing.
+But you can see how this process involves a lot of copy.
+Any product descriptions, review sites, and other informational sources you read are all part of content marketing.

-The ads you may have clicked on, or offers you were presented with, were direct-response marketing in action.
+The ads you may click on or offers you’re presented with, are direct-response marketing in action.
+The same goes for product demo videos (someone wrote the video script).

-For example, most heavy-equipment manufacturers will sell their equipment directly to warehouses, factories, and other industrial businesses.
+For example, most heavy-equipment manufacturers sell their equipment directly to professional buyers at warehouses, factories, and other industrial businesses.
 They don’t sell to the public.

 Many service providers also only deal directly with other businesses, such as staffing services, logistics consulting, or in-house training.

-These are the types of businesses you would work with as a B2B copywriter.
-And there are a lot of them — the B2B market is currently a $6.5 trillion industry.
+These are the types of businesses you’ll work with as a B2B copywriter.
+And it’s a massive landscape for writing clients — the B2B market is currently a $6.5 trillion industry.
+There’s a B2B side for every market you can imagine.

-B2B companies also tend to use even more written sales materials than their B2C counterparts.
-Their products and services are often very high-ticket purchases that other businesses need to consider carefully.
+B2B products and services are often very high-ticket purchases that other businesses need to consider carefully.
+For this reason, B2B companies tend to use more written marketing materials than their B2C counterparts.

 For example, if a hospital is considering buying a new MRI machine, they can easily cost over $300,000 each.
 And many people at the hospital will be involved in that purchasing decision, from managers, to health and safety advisors, to clinical staff who will be using the machine.